lzqsd/VirtualObjectInsertion/README.md

 To run our code, you will need
 * matlab
 * python
-* Optix renderer.
-This is the an Optix-based GPU renderer implemented mainly for this project.
-Please find the renderer from this [link](https://github.com/lzqsd/OptixRenderer)
+* Renderer.
+Please find the renderer from this [link](https://github.com/lzqsd/OptixRenderer) This is the an Optix-based GPU renderer implemented for this project.

 # Data